praneet1508/AI-content-detector/README.md

-bThis project provides a simple Flask web app that accepts image uploads, sends them to the SDXL Organika model (hosted via Hugging Face or locally), and returns a prediction with a confidence score indicating probability of human vs artificial (AI-generated).
+This project provides a simple Flask web app that accepts image uploads, sends them to the SDXL Organika model (hosted via Hugging Face or locally), and returns a prediction with a confidence score indicating probability of human vs artificial (AI-generated).
 The frontend shows a confidence meter and a final decision.

 requirements:
 flask==2.3.3